 Organic fertilizers work slowly.
 It takes time for them to break down in the soil and release nutrients.
 Some time-release chemical formulas also break down slowly, releasing nutrients over a long period of time.
 Most chemical fertilizers, however, work rapidly, giving plants a quick boost.
 Be patient with results, as they will depend on the particular indoor plant you're working with.

 Before applying any fertilizer, thoroughly moisten the soil.
 Never use more than the recommended dose; too much fertilizer can burn roots and kill plants.
 In fact, it's generally better to use less than the recommended amount and apply the fertilizer more frequently.
 This is especially true for chemical fertilizers, which tend to be more caustic than organic ones.

-The goal of fertilizing is to encourage regular -- not rampant -- growth during a plant's main growing season.
-Do not feed plants when they're dormant, usually in fall and winter, although some plants go dormant in spring and summer.
+The goal of fertilizing is to encourage regular—not rampant—growth during a plant's main growing season.
+Do not feed plants when they're dormant, usually in fall and winter, although some houseplants go dormant in spring and summer.

 Remember these tips and tricks when taking care of indoor plants, and you'll have healthy houseplants galore.